ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 [OPEN ISSUE: It may be feasible to require a fixed batch size, i.e., `min_batch_size == max_batch_size`.
 We should know better once we've had some implementation/deployment experience.]

-[OPEN ISSUE: It may be desirable to allow Collectors to query for a current/ recent batch ID.
-How important this is will be determined by deployment experience.]

 ## Task Configuration {#task-configuration}